 To create a new account, click the “Create a new account” button and follow the on-screen instructions, providing the necessary information to set up your account.
 If you are signing in with an existing account, enter your account credentials and click “Log in.”

 After logging in, Steam installation is complete.
-Before purchasing Windows-exclusive games, verify Proton compatibility through ProtonDB, a community-maintained database tracking how well Windows games run through Steam’s compatibility layer.
-Navigate to Settings > Compatibility and enable “Steam Play for all other titles” to access Windows games in your library.
+Before purchasing Windows-exclusive games, check ProtonDB, a community-maintained database that tracks how well Windows games run through Steam’s compatibility layer.
+In Steam, open Settings > Compatibility and enable “Steam Play for all other titles” if you want Windows games to appear as installable in your library.

 Troubleshooting Common Issues